 - Anyway I think that solution can be very easy - when moving issues from one project to another (or tracker, etc.), and when there are not defined all custom fields in destination project/tracker, there should be some very clear/bright warning, something like "Hey dude, you are moving tickets to project/tracker where not of all currently used custom fields are defined/available, so you loose some data!" ...and if possible, list of there custom fields.

 This will warn user so he/she can fix it before loosing data, like me :)

 Or any other ideas, how to handle this situation?

 PS: I'm describing only mass-ticket-update scenario, probably the same will be valid for single ticket copy/move

-#6 Updated by Jean-Philippe Lang 2 months ago
+#6 Updated by Jean-Philippe Lang almost 5 years ago

 - Subject changed from Add warning when loosing data from custom fields when moving tickets between projects to Add warning when loosing data from custom fields when bulk editing issues